Florida Bus Accident Attorney

 - Speeding or reckless driving

-- Dangerous road conditions, including poor signage or lack of upkeep
+- Dangerous road conditions, including inadequate signage or road repair

 Injuries Commonly Resulting from Bus Accidents

-Bus crashes often result in severe injuries due to the size and weight of buses, as well as a lack of standard safety features like seatbelts.
-Victims may suffer from a wide range of physical, emotional, and financial consequences.
+Bus crashes can cause severe injuries due to the size of the vehicles involved and the lack of standard passenger safety features such as seatbelts.
+Victims experience a range of physical, emotional, and financial consequences in the aftermath of a crash.

 Common Bus Accident Injuries: